Snawoot/Snawoot.github.io/ppp-over-http2/README.md

 pty "openssl s_client -brief -verify_return_error -ign_eof vps.example.org:443"
 ```

-Instead of single `pty` option we use connect script and just openssl s_client utility.
-It's basically `netcat` but for SSL/TLS.
+Instead of a single `pty` option, we use a connect script plus the openssl s_client utility (which is basically like `netcat` but for SSL/TLS).

-And the `connect` script will be
+The connect script is:

-/usr/local/bin/dialer.sh:
+**/usr/local/bin/dialer.sh:**

 ```sh
 #!/bin/bash